CloudKlass/Azure-Admin/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

     >**Note:** If you are interested in using Azure PowerShell for virtual machine creation, try Task 5.
 If you are interested in using the CLI to create virtual machines, try Task 6.

-## Task 5: Create a virtual machine using Azure PowerShell (option 1)
+## Task 5: Create a virtual machine using Azure PowerShell (optional 1)

 1. Use the icon (top right) to launch a **Cloud Shell** session.
 Alternately, navigate directly to `https://shell.azure.com`.